MrBounty/HEG/README.md

 FILTER .friend = global currentUser;
 ```

-And that's it, you can now query anywhere in your app and every request is potentialy authentify, so no risk of auth crossing of stuffs like that.
+And that's it, you can now query anywhere in your app and every request is potentialy authentify, so no risk of auth crossing or stuffs like that.
 And don't worry about performance, it is think to be use like that, it cost nothing.

 *Note: A function named init in go in any file will be run one time at the start of the server.*

 # Go + HTMX + JS

-Ok now that we have setup everything, we need to start building the app.
-Idk what you are trying to build but I will try stay consistent for any kind of app.
+Now that we have setup the database, let's see how to use HTMX and JS.
+I assume that you know HTML and CSS (You can use a CSS library like bulma).

 ## Template